Degii Sodbaatar

+Degii Sodbaatar is a Buddhist translator and poet.

+Life and career

 Degii (Delgerjargal) Sodbaatar graduated from National University of Mongolia in 2000 with a degree in Korean language and culture.
 Later, she did a one-year course on Korean poetics at Kim Il Sung University in Pyongyang, North Korea.
 She then entered Dongguk University in South Korea as a graduate student, to pursue an MA in Buddhist studies.

 In 2009, Degii spent three months in residence at Smith College as part of a Mongolian art and culture exchange, and a one-month residence at Indiana University Bloomington.
 Then in 2010-11 she did a six-month internship at the Olcott Institute of the Theosophical Society of America, Wheaton, Ill., to upgrade her English translation skills.